santiagohermo/santiagohermo.github.io/_pages/teaching.md

 - 2015-2017. _Methodology of the Social Sciences_.
 Universidad de Buenos Aires.
   - First-year undergraduate course covering an introduction to the scientific method, with an emphasis on Economics.
   <br><br>

+### Undergraduate Teaching Assistant, Universidad de Buenos Aires

+Between 2014 and 2016, I was a TA for several courses in the Economics Bachelor, including Microeconomics II, Epistemology of Economics, and Econometrics.